emojicode/emojicode.github.io/src/reference/classes.md

 - 🔒: The method, initializer, or class method may only be accessed within the class it was defined.
 - 🔐: The method, initializer, or class method may only be accessed within the class it was defined or within a class that inherits from that class.

->!N Undefined behavior is expected in 1.0.0chi1 if you override a 🔒 method.

 ## Attributes Order

 The order of the attributes for a method or initializer: